reduxjs/redux-toolkit/docs/usage/usage-with-typescript.md

 This page is intended to give an overview of all common usecases and the most probable pitfalls you might encounter when using RTK with TypeScript.

-**If you encounter any problems with the Types that are not described on this page, please open an Issue!**
+**If you encounter any problems with the types that are not described on this page, please open an issue for discussion.**

 ## Using `configureStore` with TypeScript